RaspberryPiFoundation/python-curriculum/en-GB/iss/index.md

   ![screenshot](images/iss-location.png)

-+ Let’s print out the coordinates:
++ Let’s create variables to store the latitude and longitude, and then print them:

   ![screenshot](images/iss-coordinates.png)